Ashish50514561/Pg-Management/README.md

 * Admin Module
     * User can Add or Delete a tenant
     * Control and Update Payment status of tenants
+    * Search Sort and Filter functionalities for tenants
     * Add or Delete  Buildings
     * Add rooms to buildings